yeonghoey/the-plain/_posts/2016-10-14-witchmercy.md

 ## Solution
-Calculate the expected cost for winning the witch skin.
+Calculate the expected cost for **buying 50 or more boxes under the condition that I can stop buying when I won the skin**.

-I can stop when I win the skin.
-For example:
+Here is the example:

 > When I buy `x` boxes for `y` won with the chance `p` of winning the skin: